 Most of you probably know the main players already: Skyscanner, Google, Expedia, Momondo, Kayak, Kiwi, E-Dreams, LastMinute.
 And there are also alternative websites/apps such as Hopper (app only), Flystein, AirfareWatchdog, and more.

-Personally, I use Skyscanner and as I always find the best prices (this study seems to agree with me).
+Personally, I use Skyscanner and as I always find the best prices.
+This study seems to agree with me, and also this one by Which (updated November 2021).
 Whichever engine you choose, make sure it gives you all the tools you need for a search, and in the device you want (naturally, all companies are strongly focusing on mobile these days).

 Some of these useful tools are: